RGB vs BGR Subpixel Layout – What Is The Difference?

 If you have a monitor with relatively low pixel density, such as the popular 43″ 4K monitors with ~103 PPI (pixels per inch), you can simply apply scaling, which will make text larger and sharper.

-You will have to sacrifice screen real estate in the process though, as text and other items will take more screen space.
+You will have to sacrifice screen real estate in the process though, as text and other items will take up more screen space.

 Method 2: Adjust ClearType